munificent/magpie/doc/site/markdown/variables.md

     end
     print(a) // Prints "outer".

-Declaring a variable with the same name in the *same* scope *is* an error:
+Declaring a variable with the same name in the *same* scope *is* an error.

     :::magpie
     var a = "hi"
     var a = "again" // ERROR!

-The second line will [throw](error-handling.html) a `RedefinitionError` when evaluated.

 ## Assignment

-After a variable has been declared, you can assign to it using `=`:
+After a variable has been declared, you can assign to it using `=`.

     :::magpie
     var a = 123
     a = 234

 An assignment will walk up the scope stack to find where the named variable is declared.
-If it can't find a variable with that name, it will throw a `NoVariableError`.
+It's an error to assign to a variable that isn't defined.
+Magpie doesn't roll with implicit variable definition.

-Like variable definition, an assignment expression returns the assigned value:
+Like variable definition, an assignment expression returns the assigned value.

     :::magpie
     var a = "before"
-    print(a = "after") // prints "after"
+    print(a = "after") // Prints "after".

+You can use can also use record pattern syntax to destructure when assigning to existing variables.

+    :::magpie
+    var a, b = 1, 2
+    a, b = 3, 4
+    print(a + ", " + b) // Prints "3, 4".

 ## Single-Assignment Variables

 The variables we've seen so far all allow assignment.
-You can prevent that by defining them using `val` instead of `var`:
+You can prevent that by defining them using `val` instead of `var`.

     :::magpie
     val a = "before"
     a = "after" // ERROR!

-Whenever possible, prefer using `val` over `var`.
-Single-assignment variables are easier to understand when reading code since you don't have to hunt around and see if it ever gets reassigned.
+Single-assignment variables can make code easier to understand since you don't have to hunt around and see if they ever gets reassigned.
 Arguments to [methods](multimethods.html), variables bound in [pattern match expressions](pattern-matching.html), and [loop iterators](looping.html) are always defined as single-assignment.